 There is no official timeline for grief.
 So despite what people may claim, you shouldn’t force yourself to try to “move on” after, say, six months or a year.

-The overload effect can dissipate if you start taking proactive steps towards ensuring your well-being.
+The overload effect can dissipate if you start taking proactive steps toward ensuring your well-being.
 Bereavement overload can be an extreme stress response- your mind and body have recognized the losses and feel overwhelmed by them.

 While bereavement overload isn’t a specific mental health diagnosis, the DSM-5 does list specific criteria for persistent complex bereavement disorder.
 This diagnosis consists of intense grief that occurs over a prolonged period.
 The grief is often so severe that it affects various areas of functioning.